 I am a machine learning researcher in the healthcare domain.
-My research focuses on integrating medical domain knowledge, genetic and clinical data to develop statistical machine learning in different type of clinical prediction models such as 'risk prediction' and 'prediction and personalized medicine'.
+My research focuses on integrating medical domain knowledge, genetic and clinical data to develop statistical machine learning in different type of clinical prediction models such as 'risk prediction' and 'prediction and personalized medicine' with specific focus on Multimorbidity.

 I received the BSc (2008) in Telecommunication Engineering and the MSc (2011) degrees in Microelecternics, both with distinction and the PhD (2016) degree Computer Science from the University of Manchester UK.